LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 #### Static

-Typically `static` is know for declaring a variable that persists within a function.
+Typically, `static` is known for declaring a variable that persists within a function.
 For the most part this should be avoided as it is an easy way to create side effects.
 However, static in C can be used on a function to specify that its scope is within the file.
 More specifically it is indicating internal linkage.